 San Luca is a lot more than a church for Bolognesi.

-Every time I come back from a journey and recognise the Basilica on Colle della Guardia I feel like home.
+Every time I come back from a journey and recognize the Basilica on Colle della Guardia I feel like home.

 A bolognese tradition is to walk up there: start at Porta Saragozza to take all the 666 porticoes that bring you at the top.
 Or get a bus and stop under Meloncello arch to start your rise.